Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Distinguishing quantum states with restricted measurements

 Following our notation for families of states, we use boldface (e.g. $\famM$) to denote families of measurements.
-In particular, we define $\SEP(A:B)$ to denote separable measurements on $A:B$ (i.e. $M$ of the form $\sum_i X_i \ot Y_i$ with $X_i, Y_i\geq 0$) and denote the corresponding family by
+In particular, we define $\SEP(A:B)$ to denote separable measurements on $A:B$ (i.e. $M$ where every POVM element has the form $\sum_i X_i \ot Y_i$ with $X_i, Y_i\geq 0$) and denote the corresponding family by

 Again we will often write $\SEP$ or $\famSEP$ where the systems $A,B$ are clear from context.
-Note that $\Sep(A:B)$ and $\SEP(A:B)$ both refer to sets of matrices that can be written as $\sum_i X_i \ot Y_i$ with $X_i,Y_i\geq 0$; the difference is that $\Sep$ refers to density matrices (i.e. matrices with trace one) and $\SEP$ to measurement outcomes (i.e. matrices with operator norm $\leq 1$).
+Note that $\Sep(A:B)$ and $\SEP(A:B)$ both refer to sets of matrices that can be written as $\sum_i X_i \ot Y_i$ with $X_i,Y_i\geq 0$; the difference is that $\Sep$ refers to density matrices (i.e. matrices with trace one) and $\SEP$ to measurements made up from POVM elements (i.e. matrices with operator norm $\leq 1$).

-Another important class of measurements is $\ALL$, which is simply the set of all valid quantum measurements: i.e. $\ALL = \{0 \leq M \leq I\}$.
+Another important class of measurements is $\ALL^n$, which is simply the set of all valid quantum measurements on $n$ systems: i.e. $\ALL^n = E_{\bbN}(V^{\ot n})$.
 The corresponding family is denoted $\famALL$.
+Some useful structural facts about $D_{\ALL^n}$ are proved in \cite{BertaFT17}.

-One further definition we will need (following \cite{Piani09}, but with different notation) is the idea of a {\em compatible pair}. \begin{dfn} For $\famM$ is a collection of measurements and $\famS$ is a collection of states, we say that $(\famM,\famS)$ are a compatible pair if applying a measurement in $\famM$ to a state in $\famS$ and conditioning on any outcome leaves a residual state that is still in $\famS$.
-In other words, for any positive integers $n,k$, applying a measurement in $M_k$ to $S_{n+k}$ and conditioning on any outcome leaves a state that is still in $S_n$. \end{dfn}
+One further definition we will need (following \cite{Piani09}, but with different notation) is the idea of a {\em compatible pair}. \begin{dfn} If $\famM$ is a collection of measurements and $\famS$ is a collection of states, we say that $(\famM,\famS)$ are a compatible pair if (a) $\famS$ is closed under permutations of the systems and under convex combinations, and (b) applying a measurement in $\famM$ to a state in $\famS$ and conditioning on any outcome leaves a residual state that is still in $\famS$.
+More concretely for positive integers $n,k$, for $\rho_{n+k}\in S^{n+k}$, for $\cM^k = (\cM_j^k)_{j=1,2,\ldots} \in M^k$, and for $j$ a positive integer, define